Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: Do you feel like there's an extrovert and an introvert within you that sometimes compete?

-SPRINGSTEEN: I suppose everyone has that.
+SPRINGSTEEN: Yeah.
+I mean, I suppose everyone has that.
 In me, it's just a lot more noticeable.
 The extremes are a lot greater.
 I mean, if you see me performing, you're going, that guy is simply the most extroverted guy I've ever seen.
 What a show-off, you know?
-And - but if you've seen me very often on a daily basis and all the while growing up, I was very, very introverted.
-Very introverted.
+And - but if you've seen me very often on a daily basis and all the while growing up, I was very, very introverted, very introverted.
 So I have sort of the extremes of both of those characteristics.

 GROSS: But when you sing some of your early songs now, as you still do, like "Born To Run," does the song have a different meaning to you than it did when you first started, you know, performing it?

 SPRINGSTEEN: We just had a series of concerts where the show was very interesting 'cause we'd start out with my earliest material.
 And we played about half a record off of our first record and then half or three-quarters off of the second record.
 So it was going back to my earliest music and re-singing my earliest songs that I wrote when I was 22.
 And it was funny that they just fit perfectly well.
 You know, there was - they sort of gather the years up as time passes.

 And you can revisit - the wonderful thing about my job is you can revisit your 22-year-old self or your 24-year-old self any particular night you want.
 The songs pick up some extra resonance, I hope, but they're still - they're there, and I can revisit that period of my life when I choose.
 So it's quite a nice experience.
 And the songs themselves do broaden out as time passes and take on subtly different meanings, take on a little bit more meaning, I find.

 GROSS: What's an example of a song that's taken on a different meaning or more meaning for you?